HomeCord/homecord-docs/info/home_channel_info.md

 # Information on HomeCord's "Home" Channels

-"Home" Channels is a single Channel in a Server, setup using this HomeCord Bot, that can highlight, feature, and/or showcase various aspects of a Server.
+"Home" Channels is a single Channel in a Server, setup using this HomeCord Server App, that can highlight, feature, and/or showcase various aspects of a Server.

 These aspects can include popular Messages, active Threads & Forum Posts, upcoming Scheduled Events, and important Channels (and in future version, active Voice Channels & live Stages too!).